 Pets are welcome to roam free in the grounds as the river and mill pond act as a natural boundary – but if you prefer to keep a close eye on your dog while still enjoying the fresh country air, make the most of the baby gates provided, which double up as dog protectors.
 Honestly, owners Richard and Jacqui have truly thought of everything.

-AND WHEN I’M DOG TIRED?
-Relax in one of the five super-stylish cottages, all of which have been individually designed.
+Relax in one of the four super-stylish cottages, all of which have been individually designed.
 We stayed in the Woodshed – a romantic hideaway for two with wood-panelled walls and tasteful dog-themed decor.
 The accommodation is all one on level so there are no stairs to worry about, and the quirky decorative touches are great.
 I particularly loved the dog crockery and puppy prints, not to mention the kitchen clock with a wagging tail.

 The first thing you see when you enter the cottage is the hi-spec handmade kitchen.
 It’s incredibly well-equipped and even comes with a washing machine – handy for those longer stays.
 The cosy lounge invites you to sit down and relax with one of the local magazines provided.
 Alternatively, you could spend hours poring over the information pack put together by the owners, which is one of the most comprehensive I’ve come across.
 There’s even a special dog-friendly section at the back.